 Last, but not least, a vital chapter is the one where you explain how your SEO approach is different from those of other agencies, because it is entirely data-driven.
 Using SEOmonitor grants you access to some unique insights and metrics:

-- transparency and reliability throughout the SEO campaign: both you and the client will be able to check the progress towards the targeted results, using the on-target indicator:
+transparency and reliability throughout the SEO campaign: both you and the client will be able to check the progress towards the targeted results, using the on-target indicator in the Dashboard.

 Pitching campaigns in SEOmonitor:

-You can access all Pitching campaigns through their dedicated Workspace in the Dashboard:
+You can access all Pitching campaigns through their dedicated view in the Dashboard:

 Apart from the organic traffic segmentation (impossible without connecting the Analytics and the Google Search Console accounts), you will have access to all of the important metrics and features: ranks, Visibility and Opportunity scores, keyword research, competitors' performance and, most importantly, the forecast.

 If the pitch is successful, these pitching campaigns can later be transformed into regular ones, to be monitored on a daily basis, by connecting Google or Adobe Analytics.